+Izakaya are everywhere now, but when this book was published in 2008, it was a lesser known Japanese eating houses.
 This book, Izakaya by Mark Robinson has great pics, easy to make and interesting recipes as well as quirky anthropological detail about the eight Tokyo “pubs” or izakaya (more like drinking houses) featured in the text.
 It’s at once encyclopaedic (see Japanese aromatics info on p.66-69, 2008 hardback edition) and historical, as well as entertaining and culturally informative (see p.93 on etiquette).
-But this book’s most important contribution is that it introduces to the English speaking reader a wonderful eating institution that is perhaps the most democratic of Japanese institutions–all ages and classes of Japanese eat at izakaya.
+But this book’s most important contribution is that it introduced to the English speaking world a wonderful eating institution that is perhaps the most democratic of Japanese institutions – all ages and classes of Japanese eat at izakaya.

 While “pub” might evoke that down to earthiness of izakaya, it is not a perfect translation for Australians, who see pubs as primarily drinking joints, with some bad food thrown in, often to soak up the alcohol.
 Some izakaya, especially big chains, can be full of adolescent Asahi Dry guzzlers, but some izakaya can have very exotic and sophisticated menus, and be at the cutting edge of culinary fashion.